theforeman/prprocessor/README.md

 		rhc create-app -a <appname> -t ruby-1.9 --from-code git://github.com/openshift/sinatra-example.git

-Or by clicking the "Change" link next to Source Code when creating a new ruby-1.9 application and pasting the git repository url into the filed that appears
+Or by clicking the "Change" link next to Source Code when creating a new ruby-1.9 application and pasting the git repository url into the field that appears

 Configuring the Modular/Object or views code to run on OpenShift